ModernAdvisor Review 2024

 See our full list of top Canadian Robo Advisors

 ModernAdvisor was founded in 2013 by Navid Boostani (the CEO and a Certified Financial Analyst) and Adrian Brouwers.
-ModernAdvisor focuses on robo-advising, although they also offer ModernAdvisor Pro, a service for professional financial planners.
+ModernAdvisor focuses on robo-advising, with 2 model portfolios for passive ETF investing, but they have also introduced a hybrid portfolio with passive and active management, as well as an actively managed portfolio.
+In addition, they also offer ModernAdvisor Pro, a service for professional financial planners.

 How ModernAdvisor Works